 How are gifted and advanced learners identified?

 City Schools uses multiple indicators in the identification of gifted and advanced learners.
 The district universally screens all kindergarten students with an ability assessment and continues to monitor all achievement results throughout the year and each year that students are enrolled.
-Either the Naglieri Nonverbal Ability Test (NNAT2) or the Cognitive Ability Test (CogAT) - as an initial identifier and then uses data from nationally normed achievement assessments in mathematics and reading –typically PARCC, i-Ready, or the Measure of Academic Progress (MAP) - to formally identify students.
-Gifted learners are those students whose ability and achievement scores fall in the 90th to 99th percentile range (level 5 on PARCC in both ELA and math) while Advanced learners are those students whose ability and achievement scores fall in the 80th to 89th percentile range (level 4 on PARCC in both ELA and math).
+Either the Naglieri Nonverbal Ability Test (NNAT2) or the Cognitive Ability Test (CogAT) is used as an initial identifier, and formal identification then includes data from nationally normed achievement assessments in mathematics and reading (e.g., PARCC, i-Ready, or the Measure of Academic Progress).
+Gifted learners are those students whose ability and achievement scores fall in the 90th to 99th percentile range (level 5 on PARCC in both ELA and math), while advanced learners are those whose ability and achievement scores fall in the 80th to 89th percentile range (level 4 on PARCC in both ELA and math).
 City Schools also uses motivation scales (GES-3) and creativity assessments (Torrance) in limited cases when students pre-qualify in only one of the two categories of ability or achievement.
-Similar percentile range scores (90th -99th or 80th – 89th) must be obtained to complete the formal identification process for those students.
-City Schools also identifies students for talent development when their ability scores exceed the national average but do not yet have achievement scores which might qualifty them as advanced or gifted.
+City Schools also identifies students for talent development when their ability scores exceed the national average but do not yet qualifty them as advanced or gifted.
 (See more about identification of gifted and advanced learners outlined in Maryland regulations, COMAR 13A.04.07.)

 If you feel you or your child may be a gifted or advanced learner, please complete and submit the online referral form.
 The Gifted and Advanced Learning department in City Schools' Academics Office will review and forward the form to your child's school.
 You will be notified about the status of the submission at each stage of the process.